azriel1rf/cp_lib_python/README.md

 # TinyAlgosPython: compact modules for Data Structures and Algorithms

-✔️Time complexity is reduced for specefic purposes.
+✔️Time complexity is reduced for specific purposes.

 ✔Modules are tested.

-✔All the classes and modules are cocluded in one file. (except for tests)
+✔All the classes and modules are concluded in one file. (except for tests)

 ---
 ## Supported Data Structures / Algorithms